Tame stacks and log flat torsors: Tame covers with respect to a divisor

 We note that similar hypotheses have been considered in several papers by Cassou-Nogu\`es, Chinburg, Pappas and Taylor \cite{cpt07}, \cite{cpt09}, \cite{ct10}.
 In most cases, they also assume that $D$ is a fibral divisor.
-Let us note that when $\Spec(R)\rightarrow \Spec(\mathbb{Z})$ is surjective, then $Y_K\rightarrow X_K$ is a $G$-torsor (see \cite[1.2.4(d)]{cept97}), so $D$ is fibral.
+Let us note that when $\Spec(R)\rightarrow \Spec(\Z)$ is surjective, then $Y_K\rightarrow X_K$ is a $G$-torsor (see \cite[1.2.4(d)]{cept97}), so $D$ is fibral.

-If $G$ is constant and $Y$ is normal, then $\pi$ is flat (see \cite[Remark 3.1]{cpt09}).
-In this case, $Y\rightarrow X$ is tame in the sense of Grothendieck and Murre, so there exists a log structure on $Y$ that turns it into a log flat torsor over $X(\log D)$.
-The following Proposition is a generalisation of this result.
-Namely, starting from a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2), there always exists a procedure (which may be thought of as a kind of normalisation) which allows to build a log flat $G$-torsor from it.
+If $G$ is constant and $Y$ is normal, then $\pi$ is flat (see \cite[Remark~3.1]{cpt09}).
+In this case, $Y\rightarrow X$ is tame in the sense of Grothendieck and Murre, so there exists a log structure on $Y$ that turns it into a Kummer log flat torsor over $X(\log D)$.
+The following Proposition is a generalization of this result.
+Namely, starting from a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2), there always exists a procedure (which may be thought of as a kind of normalization) which allows to build a Kummer log flat $G$-torsor from it.
 Moreover, the object obtained is initial in the category of CEPT-tame $G$-covers.

-\begin{prop} Let $\pi:Y\rightarrow X$ be a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2) above.
-Then there exists a unique $G$-torsor for the log flat topology over $X(\log D)$ that extends $\pi_U:Y_U\rightarrow U$.
-Moreover, the cover underlying this torsor is CEPT-tame, and is initial in the category of CEPT-tame $G$-covers extending $\pi_U$. \end{prop}
+\begin{proposition} Let $\pi:Y\rightarrow X$ be a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2) above.
+Then there exists a unique $G$-torsor for the Kummer log flat topology over $X(\log D)$ that extends $\pi_U:Y_U\rightarrow U$.
+Moreover, the cover underlying this torsor is CEPT-tame, and is initial in the category of CEPT-tame $G$-covers extending $\pi_U$. \end{proposition}

-\begin{proof} By the result of S. Marques (see \cite{sophie} and Remark \ref{sophie_remark}), our tameness coincides with CEPT-tameness in the present setting.
-The result follows from Lemma \ref{lemma2}. \end{proof}
+\begin{proof} By the result of S. Marques (see \cite{sophie} and Remark~\ref{sophie_remark}), our tameness coincides with CEPT-tameness in the present setting.
+The result follows from Lemma~\ref{lemma2}. \end{proof}

-We hope that Proposition \ref{CEPT_prop} will open new perspective on CEPT-tameness.
-In particular, the ``slice theorem'' (Corollary \ref{vistoli_cor}) gives us a nice description of the local structure, for the \'etale topology, of the initial CEPT-tame object.
+We hope that Proposition~\ref{CEPT_prop} will open new perspective on CEPT-tameness.
+In particular, the ``slice theorem'' (Corollary~\ref{vistoli_cor}) gives us a nice description of the local structure, for the \'etale topology, of the initial CEPT-tame object.

 Assume now that $d=1$, that is, $X$ is an arithmetic surface.
-Then, starting from a CEPT-tame $G$-cover that is generically a torsor, and that satisfies (Hyp~1), it is possible to get a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2).
+Then, starting from a CEPT-tame $G$-cover that is generically a torsor, and that satisfies (Hyp~1), it is possible to construct, up to blowing-up a finite number of closed points of $X$, a CEPT-tame $G$-cover satisfying (Hyp~1) and (Hyp~2).